ToluCogito/ToluCogito/README.md

 - 🌱 I am familiar with Javascript, HTML and CSS
 - 💞️ I’m looking to collaborate on product research, campaign strategy, planning and execution
 - 📫 You can reach me via +2348137605789 or tsinaolulana@gmail.com
-To engage my services, reach out via; sites.google.com/view/techxplore-media/home
+- 📫 OR via; sites.google.com/view/techxplore-media/home
 <!---
 ToluCogito/ToluCogito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.